BrendoCosta/gleb128/README.md

 GLEB128 is a small Gleam library that provides functions for encoding and decoding LEB128 (Little Endian Base 128) integers.
 LEB128 is a variable-length code compression method used to store arbitrarily large integers in a small number of bytes.
 Notable use cases for LEB128 are in the DWARF debug file format and the WebAssembly's binary format.

 ## Usage

+> [!WARNING]
+> JavaScript, unlike Erlang, does not natively support arbitrary precision integers.
+While JavaScript has BigInt to provide arbitrary precision arithmetic, [Gleam does not use it as they have issues regarding its performance and interoperability](https://github.com/gleam-lang/gleam/issues/2853), and this package follows this design choice.
+When targeting JavaScript, be aware that unexpected errors may occur when trying to decode LEB128 data greater than 0xFFFFFFFFFFFFFF0F (LEB128 equivalent to Number.MAX_SAFE_INTEGER) and less than 0x8180808080808070 (LEB128 equivalent to Number.MIN_SAFE_INTEGER).

 ### Encoding